apache/nuttx/configs/b-l475e-iot01a/README.txt

     This is another version of nsh that is similar to the above 'nsh' configuration but is focused on testing the Spirit1 integration with the 6LoWPAN network stack.
-Additional differences
-    are summarized below:
+It supports point-to-point, 6LoWPAN communications between two b-l47e-iot01a boards.
+Additional differences from the 'nsh" configuration are summarized below:

     NOTES: